sqlpad/sqlpad/docs/seed-data.md

       "write": false
     },
     // ACL entry can also be specified with a users email address.
-    // The user does not need to exist in SQLPad at this point {
+    // SQLPad will translate this email address to the corresponding userId stored in SQLPad
+    // If no user is found for this email address, a disabled user account will be added {
       "userEmail": "someone@sqlpad.com",
       "write": true